Last Updated: June 30, 2021

 Whether you sell a product or a service, it’s important to provide your customers with guides to what you sell.
 These could come in various forms, but should provide additional value for shoppers.

-Start by creating video tutorials or step-by-step guides to your product.
+Start by creating video tutorials or step-by-step guides for your product.
 These help explain exactly what you sell and give your shoppers more confidence in making a purchase.

 You can also include guides on topics related to your product or service.
 For instance, we know that each of our customers need payment processing solutions.
 So we’ve written extensively on how credit card processing works and how to save money by knowing the ways you can lower processing fees.
 Find ways to do this for your business.

 Building a blog that’s tied to your eCommerce store is another part of content marketing that can bring in added customers.
 It’s one of the most important aspects of your search engine optimization (SEO) efforts and is a great way to bring in more traffic.

 Likewise, your social media efforts will improve your store’s traffic.
 Post regularly on all relevant platforms, look at advertising opportunities, and work to expand your follower list.
 For many brands, finding influencers to market their product is a great way to boost brand awareness and build your business.

 For more advice, subscribe to our blog.
 And to learn how your brick & mortar and eCommerce stores can be kept under one system, check out KORONA POS.
 We integrate with several of the most popular online sales platforms and can help your business manage each vertical.
 To learn more, click and set up a free trial!